theaadya/monster-dairy/README.md

 The primary goal of this project is to create a simulated online retail store focused on dairy products, offering a seamless shopping experience to customers.

-You can access the site from here: http://theaadya.pythonanywhere.com/
+You can access the site from here: http://theaadya.pythonanywhere.com/ (free hosting, the site might break, no promises)

 ### User Side